Newsletter Subscribe

 Butternut, Brown Sugar, Butter.

-Begin by preparing the ingredients: Thoroughly rinse the butternut under running water.
+Thoroughly rinse the butternut under running water.
 Slice off both top and bottom ends of the butternut and cut it in half horizontally.
 Avoid cutting into the hollow zone of the butternut to prevent melted butter from oozing out.
 Remove the seeds whilst preserving most of the fibrous part where the seeds are attached, mainly because it is the sweetest and most flavourful part.

-Flavour the butternut: Place the butternut in a casserole.
+Place the butternut in a casserole.
 Add a dollop of butter in the hollow parts of the butternut.
 Sprinkle the brown sugar on the inside surfaces of the butternut.
 You can swap out brown sugar for honey or maple syrup.

-Bake the butternut: Preheat the oven to 145ºC or 295ºF.
-Then, place the casserole in the oven and bake the butternut for fifty minutes with the fan on, or sixty minutes without the fan.
+Preheat the oven to 145ºC or 295ºF.
+Place the casserole in the oven and bake the butternut for 50 minutes with the fan on, or 60 minutes without the fan.
 Poke the butternut with a fork.
 When the butternut is ready, the fork will go through without any resistance.
 If the butternut is still a bit hard, bake for another ten minutes.
+Baked butternut is best enjoyed when it is freshly out of the oven.
+Use a spoon to scoop up the fleshy part of the butternut.

 Baked butternut squash is a flavourful and versatile dish that can be served either as a side or as a dessert.
 Butternut naturally has a sweet and savoury flavour, which makes it perfect for pairing with all kinds of dishes, such as proteins, vegetables, grains, or salads.
 Consider the following recipes as ideal dishes to pair with the baked butternut, Grilled Lamb Chops, Rocket and Red Pepper Salad.